 Risely

-constructive negative feedback examples
+negative constructive feedback

 Negative constructive feedback is feedback that is constructive in the sense that it helps to improve the quality of work or performance of an individual but also contains critical comments about the performer’s performance.
 It highlights what the team member missed and what they need to do better next time.
 While the function is vital, negative constructive feedback can severely hurt the team manager if the manager is not considerate of their perspective while providing it.

 Negative constructive feedback should be specific and objective.
 It should not be inflammatory or personal but should focus on specific behaviors or results and any negative impact this may have on the team or organization.
 It should also be given similarly to positive, constructive feedback, with the added benefit of reinforcing positive behavior and improving overall morale.
 Both types of feedback are essential for effectively managing employee morale, performance, and development.
+Let’s understand with an example of negative constructive feedback:

-Why should you give negative constructive feedback?
+Why should you give Negative Constructive Feedback?

 • Helps team members understand mistakes: It helps individuals understand and acknowledge their mistakes, which can lead to greater self-awareness and increased confidence.
 From the next time onwards, the team members will know which parts are making their case weak, and they will switch to more efficient habits, leading to personal growth.